RoyCurtis/RAG/docs/iOS.md

 In fairness, the Android browsers (Firefox, Chrome, native) are missing this too.

+## Draggable

+I have fixed this by using the [Draggable][DRAGGABLE] library by Shopify.
+It magically fixes all of the drag and drop hassle across all platforms.
+I have also rewritten the station list UI to better suit mobile devices.

 # Click event bubbling

 The editor element has a single `onclick` handler, to handle click events for all its